 We are proud to share the following highlights since our inception:

-- We have employed 43 artisans since 2016.
-Our current headcount is 27
+- We have employed over 50 artisans since 2016.
+Our current headcount is 30

 - We employ four professional staff members and typically host two or three interns from the University of Houston, who help out in our studio.

-- Our studio has grown from one suite to three and now includes two workshops, a stock room, a storage room and a kitchen
+- Our studio includes two workshops, a stock room, a storage room and a kitchen

 - We work hard to bring our products to market.
 Sales channels now include visits to our studio (where we have a small pop-up shop); trunk shows; online storefront, pop-ups, and wholesaling